SumUp Card Reader Review 2026: Low Entry Cost, No Contract

 Payouts and Settlement Times

-We checked SumUp’s payout terms from help.sumup.com in May 2026.
-Standard settlement to your existing bank account is 2–3 working days, the free default.
+Standard settlement times.
+Standard settlement to your existing bank account is 2–3 working days, the free default, verified from help.sumup.com in May 2026.

 When you take a card payment on Monday, funds typically land in your bank on Wednesday or Thursday.
 Weekends and bank holidays don’t count as working days, so a Friday sale could settle the following Tuesday.